utopia-foss/dantro/doc/plotting/creators/ext.rst

 Axis-specific helper configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` is not restricted to a single axis, but it can manage multiple axes aranged on a grid.
+The :py:class:`~dantro.plot.plot_helper.PlotHelper` is not restricted to a single axis, but it can manage multiple axes aranged on a grid.
 A possible plot configuration with axis-specific helpers could look as follows:

 .. code-block:: yaml